HAPPY VALENTINE’S DAY!!!

 It hardly seems possible, but tomorrow is the first day of Lent for 2013.
 It seems to have crept up quickly on us this year, but that may only be because Easter is in March this year for the first time since 2008.
-I haven't really given much thought so far this year as to what I'm going to do or not do as I observe Lent this year.
+I haven’t really given much thought so far this year as to what I’m going to do or not do as I observe Lent this year.
+This may be a good thing, because perhaps there are times when I put too much thinking into the whole thing and never really benefit too much from it all.

 The Ultimate Wild Ride!